Gerschtli/nix-config/README.md

 * [ ] Provide ISO-images for NixOS configurations
 * [ ] Set up nixos-shell and similar for an ubuntu image to easily test setup script
 * [ ] Pin nixpkgs version in nix registry via home-manager config
+* [ ] Use nix-on-droid overlays for its configurations

 [age]: https://age-encryption.org/